-Increasing revenues from environmental taxes should be interpreted with caution.
+Increasing revenue from environmental taxes should be interpreted with caution.
 The increases may be caused by the introduction of new taxes or an increase in tax rates, or alternatively may be linked to an increase in the tax base caused, for instance, by a higher consumption of energy products.

-Economic instruments for pollution control and natural resource management are an increasingly important part of environmental policy in the EU Member States.
+Economic instruments for pollution control and natural resource management are an important part of environmental policy in the EU Member States.
 The range of instruments that are available includes, among others, environmental taxes, fees and charges, tradable permits, deposit-refund systems and subsidies.

-- Energy, transport and environment indicators — Statistical books, 2017
+- Energy, transport and environment indicators — Statistical books, 2019

-- Key figures on Europe — 2017 edition — Statistical book, 2017
+- Key figures on Europe — 2019 edition — Statistical book, 2019

-- Taxation trends in the European Union — Data for the EU Member States, Iceland and Norway, 2017
+- Taxation trends in the European Union — Data for the EU Member States, Iceland and Norway, 2019

 - Environmental tax revenues (ESMS metadata file — env_ac_tax_esms)

 - Environmental taxes by economic activity (NACE Rev. 2 ) (ESMS metadata file — env_ac_taxind2_esms)